Barbelitos/FrontEndMentor-SatsPreviewCard/README.md

 ### What I learned

-I have learned transform a design into HTML and CSS code.
+I have learned how to take a design and make it into a web page with HTML and CSS.

 ### Continued development